What is endovascular surgery?

 Endovascular surgeries and therapies are procedures in which a catheter is threaded through the arteries in order to treat and diagnose specific diseases in the blood vessels.

-There are many arterial and brain conditions for which Dr. Ahuja performs endovascular procedures.
+There are many arterial and brain conditions for which Dr. Ahuja performs endovascular procedures from his three Wisconsin offices.

 Before we get too far into endovascular therapy, it is important to understand a couple of things.
 An artery is a blood vessel that carries blood from the heart to various parts of the body and supplies oxygen.